jyrgenn/jpylib/README.md

 POSIX Conformance[1]
 --------------------

-POSIX-conformance means, (single-letter) options can be clustered;
-also, the argument of a single-letter option (if it takes one) may be placed in the next argv[] element, or in the same one, meaning that after an option letter that needs and argument, the rest of that argv[] element is the argument, not more clustered options.
+POSIX-conformance means, in the context of command-line options, (single-letter) options can be clustered; also, the argument of a single-letter option (if it demands one) may be placed in the next argv[] element, or in the same one, meaning that after an option letter that demands an argument, the rest of that argv[] element, if any, is the option argument, not more clustered options.
 In other words, the whitespace separating option and argument is optional.
 Thus, `-o foo` and `-ofoo` are equivalent.

 But mainly, option parsing stops when the first argv[] element is encountered that is neither an option or an option argument, i.e. a